 Max R&D claimed

-Companies (or groups) that fail the SME thresholds for R&D tax purposes – see further below
+Companies (or groups) that fall outside the SME thresholds for R&D tax purposes – see further below

 SMEs acting in the capacity of subcontractors on behalf of Large Companies